francesNLP/frances/README.md

 	- place:                Place where the volume was edited (e.g. Edinburgh)
 	- related_terms:        Related articles/topics (e.g. see X article)
 	- source_text_file:     File Path of the XML file from which the article/topic belongs
-	- term_id_in_page:      Number of article/topic in the page
+	- term_number_in_page:      Number of article/topic in the page
 	- start_page:           Number page in which the article/topic starts
 	- end_page:             Number page in which the article/topic ends
 	- title:                Title of the Volume